ANTIAIRCRAFT GUNS PART 3:

 Ammunition types:

-HE (projectile 5,5 kg), AP-T (projectile 6,5 kg)
+HE (projectile 5,5 kg), APC-T (projectile 6,5 kg) (*)

 Finnish use: 20 guns bought from Germany arrived in November of 1940.
 During Continuation War they were used to arm five 4-gun batteries.
 The guns were all mobile (towed).

 Structurally the gun was rather typical heavy anti-aircraft gun of its time.
 It had cruciform gun mount and breech system vertical sliding breechblock.
 As usual the breech mechanism was semi-automatic in that sense that after firing a shot it removed used cartridge case and remained open for the next cartridge, which was inserted to breech by hand.
 Recoil system had hydraulic buffer, gas recuperator and spring stabilisers.
-The gun was unusually low as the mount didn't contain the usual column-like part under the actual gun.
+The gun was unusually low as the mount did not contain the usual column-like part under the actual gun.
 Another unusual part of the design was muzzle brake, which was quite similar as in 105 H/41 howitzer, which was also Skoda design.
 Transporting equipment for the gun was the typical axle with tires-type.
 Its maximum towing speed was 60 km/h.
 The gun had been designed to be towed with motor vehicles, but if needed could also be towed with horses.
 The gun had been equipped also for direct fire use against surface targets.

-PICTURE: 75-mm Skoda M/37 AA-gun.
+PICTURE: 75-mm Skoda M/37 anti-aircraft gun.
 (Photo taken in Ilmatorjuntamuseo).
-CLICK THUMBNAIL TO SEE LARGER PIC (72 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (247 KB).

 76 ItK/14, Putilov